 Habitat: Oaks are a prominent tree in many ecosystems planetround- especially temperate zones.
 In North America, Oak trees tend to like a full day of sunlight, which is why they often grow in open spaces such as hilltops & depend upon animals such as squirrels & humans (traditionally throughout temperate zones) to help spread their seeds.

-Above: A lone Oak basks in the the midday sun of the Sequoia National Forest in the Southern Sierra Mountain Range.
-Oaks like a lot of sunlight & are a draught-tolerant, abundant source for a variety of resources.
+A lone Oak basks in the the midday sun of the Sequoia National Forest in the Southern Sierra Mountain Range.
+Oaks prefer a lot of sunlight & are a draught-tolerant, often growing on hilltops.

-Above: All Oak leaves have this “classic Oak leaf shape”
+All Oak leaves have this “classic Oak leaf shape”, with some leaves much more pronounced than others:

 Acorns- the nut that fed all our pre-agricultural ancestors for thousands of years.
 With the introduction of agriculture, our ancestors began feeding these to pigs.
 Many nature-lovers, vegetarians & Native Americans today still love acorns as our primary food source.
 They contain all the essential amino acids by themselves, & are a perfectly abundant, drought-tolerant food source.